-On March 1, 2017, A2 completed its qualifying transaction in accordance with the policies of the TSXV by way of reverse takeover of A2 by the shareholders of MTI (the "Transaction").
-In addition, on March 1, 2017 and prior to the completion of the Transaction, the Company amended its articles as a result of (a) implementing a consolidation (the "Consolidation") of its pre-Transaction common shares (the "A2 Shares") on the basis of one new common share of the Company (each, a "Common Share") for every fourteen A2 Shares (1:14) and (b) changing its name to Medicenna Therapeutics Corp.
+On March 1, 2017, A2 completed its qualifying transaction in accordance with the policies of the TSXV by way of reverse takeover of A2 by the shareholders of MTI (the "Qualifying Transaction").
+In addition, on March 1, 2017 and prior to the completion of the Qualifying Transaction, the Company amended its articles as a result of (a) implementing a consolidation (the "Consolidation") of its pre-Qualifying Transaction common shares (the "A2 Shares") on the basis of one new common share of the Company (each, a "Common Share") for every fourteen A2 Shares (1:14) and (b) changing its name to Medicenna Therapeutics Corp.

-On August 2, 2017 Medicenna graduated to the main board of the Toronto Stock Exchange ("TSX") and on October 18, 2017 Medicenna was listed on the OTCQX International ("OTCQX").
+On August 2, 2017 Medicenna graduated to the main board of the Toronto Stock Exchange ("TSX").
 On November 13, 2017, Medicenna continued under the Canada Business Corporations Act ("CBCA").

-Medicenna's head office is located at 200-1920 Yonge Street, Toronto, Ontario, Canada, M4S 3E2 and its registered office is at 181 Bay Street, Suite 2100, Toronto, Ontario, Canada.
+Medicenna's head office is located at 2 Bloor St W, 7th Floor, Toronto, Ontario, M4W 3E2, and its registered office is at 181 Bay Street, Suite 2100, Toronto, Ontario, M5J 2V1.